drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/therminology.png){: loading=lazy }
 ### Relevant Characteristics: What is Important?

-The ideal characteristic used for a comparison should be like an ideal witness in court, who states "the truth, the whole truth, and nothing but the truth".
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/relevant-characteristics-what-is-important-e808ef36'><i class='fa fa-play' aria-hidden='true'></i></button>The ideal characteristic used for a comparison should be like an ideal witness in court, who states "the truth, the whole truth, and nothing but the truth".
 In other words, the characteristic captures all the relevant aspects of the property we are attempting to predict ("the whole truth"), but at the same time does not add noise ("nothing but the truth").
 Specific descriptors can be good or bad, depending on the situation.

 === "Relevant property"